andricolae/polling-system/README.md

 ## 👥 Team

-The Expense Tracker was developed by the following Tech Trek Angular team at NTT DATA
+The Polling System was developed by the following Tech Trek Angular team at NTT DATA

 | Name | Role |
 | --- | --- |